-If you can’t stop the words “he doesn’t love me” from running through your brain and breaking your heart, you’re not alone.
-Here’s how to accept the pain of rejection when he says he doesn’t love you anymore.
+If you can’t stop the words “he doesn’t love me” from running through your brain and breaking your heart, you are not alone!
+I struggled with lovesick grief for too long.
+Here’s how to accept the pain of rejection and start growing forward.
+He may not love you anymore, but he can’t stop your heart from healing or your spirit from rising again.

 These suggestions in this article for accepting that he doesn’t love you are not about getting him back.
 Rather, they’re about getting YOU back.
 This is God or the Universe’s way of nudging you or even pushing you to grow into the woman you were always meant to be.
 It’s your chance to turn the pain of him not loving you into the possibility of creating a whole new life for yourself.